Wedding rentals typically offer you flexibility, endless options, and will save you money.

 5.)
 Read reviews and check out their reputation.

-If they’re a new company, remember all businesses have to start somewhere, but be vigilant in getting their background and qualifications.
+If they’re a new company, remember all businesses have to start somewhere, but be vigilant in getting a contract and check out their background and qualifications.
 They should honor their commitments to you.

 6.)
 A rental company should always be honest and upfront about their products and services.